pluralsight/guides/in-review/software-engineering-best-practices/ionic-2-database-management-and-versioning/article.md

 ### Providing the `DBProvider` to the app

-Time to test if it works, if it doesn't check previous steps and this section to see whether you missed something or you skipped a step, first add the provider to our `app/app.ts` component as a global provider in the `ionicBootstrap` method:
+If our test doesn't work, check previous steps to see whether you missed something or skipped a step.
+First add the provider to our `app/app.ts` component as a global provider in the `ionicBootstrap` method:

 ```ts
 import { Component, ViewChild } from '@angular/core';